 You can protect your Hubitat Elevation hub with an annual subscription for up to five secure cloud backups, including apps/rules, settings, and devices.
-You can also migrate to a new hub, saving hours of time rebuilding rules and joining your Z-Wave devices.
+You can also migrate to a new hub, saving hours of time rebuilding apps/rules and re-adding devices.

 You can set your own schedule for automatic backups or back up your hub manually at any time.

 Hub Protect extends your 90-day Hubitat Elevation hub warranty for the duration of your subscription, subject to our Terms of Service.
 Should your hub fail due to a hardware defect during your subscription period, Hubitat will send you a replacement hub.

 - From your hub, select Subscriptions in the sidebar.

 - If you receive a warning message that you have multiple administrator accounts, please see the How to correct a Multi-Admin error document to correct the issue before proceeding.